The Five Reasons Why You Need to Move Beyond Being Patient-Centred

 The Australian Commission on Safety and Quality for Health Care has released National Safety and Quality Health Service Standards which specifically include a Partnering with Consumers standard.
 This standard outlines the systems and strategies required to deliver safe and high-quality health care in partnership with patients.
 The Commission has also published the Australian Charter of Healthcare Rights which clearly sets expectations for patients about what they should expect from their health care - including the expectation of partnership from their health care providers.

+In the past, healthcare providers often acted as the sole decision-makers in a patient's care, which could result in patients feeling like they were not being heard or that their concerns were being ignored.
 While patient-centred care has been a step in the right direction away from this paternal approach, partnering with patients takes it to the next level.
 Patients are experts in their own experiences and have valuable insights into their own health needs.
 By partnering with them, healthcare providers can honour their expertise and provide care that truly meets their needs and preferences.
 This approach has been shown to improve patient satisfaction, increase adherence to treatment plans, and ultimately lead to better health outcomes.

 Further Learning: